-Do you know that cluster headaches (extremely painful and disabling) are also called “the histamine headache” because they are so commonly associated with high levels of histamine.
+Do you know those cluster headaches (extremely painful and disabling) are also called “the histamine headache” because they are so commonly associated with high levels of histamine?

 * You might experience a worsening of Hashimoto’s thyroiditis if you have histamine intolerance.
 It’s sad but true that many Hashi patients are told to eat certain foods to help repair their gut, but the recommended foods are fermented.
 That’s dangerous to a Hashi patient.
 The problem is that fermented foods are extremely high in histamine.
 Hashimoto’s patients all have inflamed “leaky” guts with too many bad bacteria and yeast, and too few healthy bacteria.
 This imbalance predisposes you to more food sensitivities so when you eat fermented foods (or any other food high in histamine for that matter), you make yourself sicker.

 More specifically, experts that recommend diets high in fermented foods (with good intentions to support gut health), cause a low-grade inflammatory cytokine problem in their Hashi patients.
 The reason it backfires is due to increasing the histamine levels (from the foods eaten), combined with a problem breaking down the histamine consumed.
 This could be from an SNP in your DAO gene or histidine decarboxylase gene.
 It could be a Medication-Induced SNP too if the patient takes a drug that mugs any of the nutrients needed to run DAO.
 Remember, DAO breaks down histamine in the intestines (it doesn’t help you with allergens like dust).